Adaptive Alpha Weighting with PPO: Enhancing Prompt-Based LLM-Generated Alphas in Quant Trading: Abstract

 \section{Abstract}

-This paper proposes a reinforcement learning framework that employs Proximal Policy Optimization (PPO) to dynamically optimize the weights of multiple large language model (LLM)-generated formulaic alphas for stock trading strategies.
+This paper introduces a reinforcement learning framework that employs Proximal Policy Optimization (PPO) to dynamically optimize the weights of multiple large language model (LLM)-generated formulaic alphas for stock trading strategies.
 Formulaic alphas are mathematically defined trading signals derived from price, volume, sentiment, and other data.
 Although recent studies have shown that LLMs can generate diverse and effective alphas, a critical challenge lies in how to adaptively integrate them under varying market conditions.
-To address this gap, we leverage the deepseek-r1-distill-llama-70b model to generate fifty alphas for five major stocks: Apple, HSBC, Pepsi, Toyota, and Tencent, and then use PPO to adjust their weights in real time.
-Experimental results demonstrate that the PPO-optimized strategy achieves strong returns and high Sharpe ratios across most stocks, outperforming both an equal-weighted alpha portfolio and traditional benchmarks such as the Nikkei 225, S\&P 500, and Hang Seng Index.
+To address this gap, we leverage a DeepSeek model to generate fifty alphas for ten stocks, and then use PPO to adjust their weights in real time.
+Experimental results indicate that the PPO-optimized strategy does not consistently deliver the highest cumulative returns across all stocks, but it achieves comparatively higher Sharpe ratios and smaller maximum drawdowns in most cases.
+When compared with baseline strategies, including equal-weighted, buy-and-hold, random entry/exit, and momentum approaches, PPO demonstrates more stable risk-adjusted performance.
 The findings highlight the importance of reinforcement learning in the allocation of alpha weights and show the potential of combining LLM-generated signals with adaptive optimization for robust financial forecasting and trading.

 \keywords{Formulaic Alpha Generation \and LLM \and Proximal Policy Optimization \and Stock Prediction \and Time Series Forecasting}